AnasSalah9/Course-Management-System/README.md

 # Course-Management-System
-A system designed to facilitate learning process between instructors and students
+A system designed to facilitate the learning process between instructors and students